 Koalas are the least common host of Chlamydia pecorum in Australia, however; the most common hosts are sheep and cattle, with 30 to 40 percent of the sheep population shedding Chlamydia pecorum in their faeces.

-Polkinghorne says there is growing evidence to suggest that koalas are being exposed to livestock Chlamydia pecorum strains and his hypothesis is that it is through environmental contamination.
+Polkinghorne (pictured left) says there is growing evidence to suggest that koalas are being exposed to livestock Chlamydia pecorum strains and his hypothesis is that it is through environmental contamination.

 He says that comparison of koala Chlamydia pecorum strains with those from livestock strains provides strong evidence that supports the hypothesis, supported by some molecular evidence, that all infections in koalas may have resulted from the introduction of livestock infected with Chlamydia pecorum to Australia.

 Polkinghorne points out that the first sheep and cattle to come to Australia came from South Africa, not from Europe.
 “So we should be looking in South Africa for the potential origins of chlamydia.”